googlegenomics/getting-started-bigquery/README.md

 getting-started-bigquery
 ========================

-The repository contains examples of how to use BigQuery with genomics data.
+The repository contains a handful of simple examples of using BigQuery with genomics data.
 The code within each language-specific folder demonstrates the same set of queries upon the Platinum Genomes dataset.
 For more detail about this data see [Google Genomics Public Data](https://developers.google.com/genomics/datasets/platinum-genomes).

+For more advanced examples, see [BigQuery Examples](https://github.com/googlegenomics/bigquery-examples)

 Getting Started
 -------------------------------------